aws-samples/aws-sdk-unity-samples/DynamoDB/readme.md

 * Add "Identity Pool Id" in "Inspector Pane".
 A pool can be created in the [Cognito console](https://console.aws.amazon.com/cognito/home).
 * If your Cognito Identity Pool is in a region other than "us-east-1", change the "Cognito Identity Region" value in "Inspector Pane".
 * If you want to use a region other than "us-east-1" for DynamoDB, you can change the "Dynamo Region" value as well.
+* Set up a "link.xml" file as described on the [Unity SDK readme](https://github.com/aws/aws-sdk-net/blob/master/Unity.README.md#unity-sdk-fundamentals), which is necessary if you will be building with assembly stripping or IL2CPP.
+Be sure to add the line `<assembly fullname="AWSSDK.DynamoDBv2" preserve="all"/>`.

 Then in the Unity Menu go to File->Build Settings and in ‘Scenes to Build’, add the scenes in the following order